GoogleChrome/web.dev/src/site/content/en/blog/webassembly-threads/index.md

 check the [detailed documentation](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon#usage) for complete setup steps.

-{% Aside 'caution' %} The same
+The same
-[caveats](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon#caveats) about blocking the main thread apply here too. {% endAside %}
+[caveats](https://github.com/GoogleChromeLabs/wasm-bindgen-rayon#caveats) about blocking the main thread apply here too.
 Even the `sum_of_squares` example still needs to block the main thread to wait for the partial results from other threads.

 It might be a very short wait or a long one, depending on the complexity of iterators and number of